florianhartig/DHARMa/README.md

 * If you want to propose a solution an existing problem, for simple things (typos, etc.), the easiest would be to just create a PR that I can directly merge.
 For more complicated changes, however, I would suggest that it is more effective to first discuss the approach via an issue.

 When working on these issues, note that there is extensive code for tests / development purposes outsite the core package in the folde ./code/ on GH.
 You may find useful information there, and in case you have code intended for development to contribute, you may also create a PR intended for this section.

+# Code of conduct

+The development of DHARMA and all its surrounding activities is based on the values of scientific integrity, free software and knowledge, and mutual respect, indepdent of background or world view.

 # Acknowledgements